 Business as usual, right?
 Wrong, unfortunately.

 Things have never been more different.
 However, you have a full portfolio of loans on the books and there is obviously a great deal of risk associated with those loans.
-So, the question on everyone’s mind with is how to manage that portfolio in a business environment that no one could have predicted?
+So, the question on everyone’s mind is how to manage that portfolio in a business environment that no one could have predicted?

 Addressing the question of your loan portfolio it’s not only important for your institution to navigate its own COVID-19 response, but it is just as imperative to help your borrowers through their own turmoil.